kg583/RunOnPython/README.md

 getattr(x, "y") == getattr(*tuple(chr(121) if i else x for i in range(2)))
 ```

-As with tuples, any length of string is possible in principle, but becomes horribly messy once it needs to be written out.
-The use of `chr` also allows us to get disallowed punctuation inside strings, even if we don't necessarily care that they are there to begin with.
+As with tuples, any length of string is possible in principle, but we need to need to be crafty: recall that in order to build longer tuples, we needed the `__add__` method.
+But in order to access it, we used `getattr(tuple, "__add__")`, which already has a string in it!

+The key is the wonderful `dir` function, which returns a list of every attribute of an object.
+And oh so convenientely, `__add__` is alphabetically first among all methods.
+Thus, we may use `next(iter(dir(str)))` to snatch it, and we are basically there.

 ## How To Make Like a Poet and Rid Yourself of Punctuation
 We will now systematically go through each of our 24 excess marks to reason why they are not necessary.
 Buckle up, cause this could take a while.